igoryuzo/miniapp-scaffold/README.md

 vercel
 ```

-**Important:** Make sure to add all environment variables from your `.env.local` file to your Vercel project settings.
-Go to your project dashboard on Vercel, navigate to Settings > Environment Variables, and add each variable.
+**Important:** Make sure to add all environment variables from your `.env.local` file to your Vercel project settings:

+1. Go to your project dashboard on Vercel
+2. Navigate to Settings > Environment Variables
+3. Add each variable from your `.env.local` file
+4. Update `NEXT_PUBLIC_APP_URL` to your production URL (e.g., `https://miniapp-scaffold.vercel.app`)

 ## License